onflow/cadence/runtime/language.md

 // token.balance is 1_000_000
 ```

-### Structure and Class Behaviour
+### Composite Data Type Behaviour

-The only difference between structures and classes is their behavior when used as an initial value for another constant or variable, when assigned to a different variable, or passed as an argument to a function: Structures are *copied*, i.e. they are value types, whereas classes are *referenced*, i.e., they are reference types.
+The only difference between structures, classes, and resources is their behavior when used as an initial value for another constant or variable, when assigned to a different variable, or passed as an argument to a function: Structures are **copied**, i.e. they are value types, classes are **referenced**, i.e., they are reference types, and resources are **moved**, they are linear types.

+When a resources which is referred to by a constant or variable is assigned to another constant or variable, or is passed as an argument to a function, the resource is **moved**, and the constant or variable refererring to the resource becomes **invalid**.
+Resources **must** be used **exactly once**.

+Value types should be used when copies with independent state is desired, reference types should be used when shared, mutable state is desired, and linear types should be used when a value must be used exactly once.

 Structures are **copied**.

 ```bamboo,file=struct-behavior.bpl